rexylic/calibre-embed-pdf-toc/README.md

 Embed a navigable table of contents into PDF books in your Calibre library from a plain-text TOC.

+> [!CAUTION]
+> This is a vibe coded project.
+> I think it works as intended,
+> but there could be something that doesn't.
+> Don't use it if you want to protect your library!

 ## What it does

 - Operates on a single selected PDF book in your library.
-- Lets you write the TOC in a text editor or a table view (both are kept in sync; the same data is shown two ways).
+- Lets you write the ToC in a text editor or a table view (both are kept in sync; the same data is shown two ways).
 - Supports page labels: roman numerals (`v`, `ix`), arabic, or anything else the PDF's `/PageLabels` defines.